3and4/Leither/doc/MiMei-en.md

 **Implementation of MiMei**
 Based on **Sec 2.7 Summary of Design**, the following functionalities have be implemented.
 + MiMei operation: create, manage, save, render and send
-+ MiMei creation by content's topic, each MiMei wiht a unique ID
++ MiMei creation by content's topic, each MiMei with a unique ID
 + Right to set permissions on MiMei by user
 + Referential relationship among MiMei
 + MiMei can run or be saved on multiple nodes